hzl123456/react-native-rk-pull-to-refresh/README.md

 }
 ...
 ```
-and add this to VirtualizedList(node_modules/react-native/Libraries/Lists/VirtualizedList.js)
+And add this to VirtualizedList(node_modules/react-native/Libraries/Lists/VirtualizedList.js)
 ```
 ...
  getScrollMetrics = () => {